 - Refer to Glossary.
 Understand and familiarize yourself with PingID SDK’s terminology.

 - Refer to Network of trusted devices.
 Understand the concept behind a user’s network of trusted devices.

 - Refer to PingID multifactor authentication (MFA).
 Understand the authentication processes of PingID SDK.

 - Refer to User device pairing.
 Understand the pairing processes of PingID SDK.

-- Refer to Getting started with PingID SDK using the sample demo app (“Moderno”):
+- Refer to Getting started to integrate apps with PingID SDK, with examples from the “Moderno” demo app: